-The ICAIF'26 invites proposals for Workshops from academia, government, regulatory agencies, financial institutions, NGOs, and other researchers and practitioners in the AI and Finance community.
-We particularly encourage proposals from women and individuals from underrepresented minorities.
+ICAIF '26 invites workshop proposals from academia, government, regulatory agencies, financial institutions, NGOs, and other researchers and practitioners in the AI and Finance community.
+We particularly encourage proposals from women and individuals from underrepresented groups.

-Organizers of workshops are responsible for the full execution and planning of their respective events.
+Workshop organizers are responsible for the full planning and execution of their events.
 Workshop topics should focus on AI and Finance.

-ICAIF Workshops provide a platform for bringing together people with common interests to form communities.
-Good workshops can help evaluate and contrast competing perspectives.
-ICAIF Workshops aim to tackle emerging topics, explore industry-wide challenges, strategic opportunities, novel tools, and techniques, and start industry-wide conversations.
+ICAIF workshops provide a platform for bringing together people with shared interests and building communities.
+Strong workshops can help evaluate and compare competing perspectives.
+They may address emerging topics, explore industry-wide challenges and strategic opportunities, and introduce novel tools and techniques.

-ICAIF Workshop formats and schedules should encourage lively debates, stimulate the production of new ideas and the discussion of controversial issues.
-Preference will be given to proposals that include organizers from several organizations, and multiple constituencies (e.g., industry and academia, or industry and government).
+ICAIF workshop formats and schedules should encourage lively debate, stimulate new ideas, and support discussion of controversial issues.
+Preference will be given to proposals that include organizers from multiple organizations and constituencies (for example, industry and academia, or industry and government).

 AOE = Anywhere on Earth (UTC-12)